John Boit: Voyage of the Union, 1794–1796

-Relationship with Zhou Libei
+Relationship with Chow Manderien

 In the summer of 1796, Boit left Boston harbor as captain of the snow George, also partially owned by Crowell Hatch, on a voyage to the Isle of France (Mauritius) in the Indian Ocean.
 The ship suffered from significant leaking and was sold after arriving at its destination.
 In his logbook, Boit wrote:

 Took a house on shore, attended by my faithful servant Chou (a Chinese)--kept Bachelor's hall--and in the gay life that is generally pursued by young men on this island passed a few months away in quite an agreeable though dissipated manner.

-It is often stated that Boit first met Chou, a teenage boy, in China as captain of the Union.
-However, there is no reference to Chou in Boit's Union logbooks, casting doubt on this claim.
-Indeed, another source identifies Mauritius as the location where Boit and Chou met.
-Chou returned with Boit to Boston as his servant.
+It is often stated that Boit first met Chow, a teenage boy, in China as captain of the Union.
+However, there is no reference to Chow in Boit's Union logbooks, casting doubt on this claim.
+Indeed, another source identifies Mauritius as the location where Boit and Chow met.
+Chow returned with Boit to Boston as his servant.

-On September 11, 1798, Chou was working on a mast of the Mac when he fell to his death.
-Boit paid for a headstone for Chou in Boston's Central Burying Ground, and had inscribed the following:
+On September 11, 1798, Chow was working on a mast of the Mac when he fell to his death.
+Boit paid for a headstone for Chow in Boston's Central Burying Ground, and had inscribed the following:

 Here lies interred the Body of CHOW MANDERIEN a native of China.
 Aged 19 years, whose death was occasioned on the 11th Sept.
 1798, by a fall from the Mast head of the Ship Mac of Boston.
 This stone is erected to his Memory by his affectionate Master JOHN BOIT Junr.

-It is claimed that Chou's name would now be written as Zhou Libei.
+It is claimed that Chow's name would now be written as Zhou Libei.
 He is believed to be the first person of Chinese descent to have lived, died, and been buried in the United States, and he is still honored and celebrated by the Chinese-American community in Boston.

 Marriage and slave voyage of the Mac, 1798-1799

-In November 1798, two months after Chou's death, Boit set sail from Boston as captain of the Mac.
+In November 1798, two months after Chow's death, Boit set sail from Boston as captain of the Mac.
 He told his crew that they were headed toward Cape Verde, but in fact he was heading for the African continent, where he obtained 270 enslaved Africans.
 They arrived in Havana, Cuba on May 31, 1799, and sold all but 50 people who died on the voyage.

 The original Lancaster Intelligencer article describing the trial against John Boit on charges of violating federal laws against the slave trade.

 Not long after arriving back in the United States, Boit married Eleanor Jones on August 20, 1799, in Newport, Rhode Island.
 Two weeks later, he was tried for violating federal laws against the slave trade.
 On September 9, 1799, the Lancaster Intelligencer published the following: